-Strategy 1.04C(7): In order to protect the community character of existing historic rural communities including Spring Lake, Lake Lindsey, Aripeka, Istachatta, and Nobleton, residential development may be allowed at the rate of 2 dwelling units per gross acre.
+- Strategy 1.04C(7): In order to protect the community character of existing historic rural communities including Spring Lake, Lake Lindsey, Aripeka, Istachatta, and Nobleton, residential development may be allowed at the rate of 2 dwelling units per gross acre.
 Existing lots of record may be allowed to develop regardless of size.
-These densities may be applied only within the mapped boundaries of the existing historic rural communities generally described as follows: a.
-Spring Lake: In Township 23 South, Range 20 East: Sections 9, 10, 15 and 16 (encompassing the majority of the 2010 Census Designated Place for Spring Lake); b.
-Lake Lindsey: Section 25, Township 21 South, Range 19 East; c.
-Aripeka: Sections 25, 26, 35 and 36, Township 23 South, Range 16 East; d.
-Istachatta: Those portions of Sections 13 and 14, Township 21 South, Range 20 East that lie within Hernando County; e.
+These densities may be applied only within the mapped boundaries of the existing historic rural communities generally described as follows: - a.
+Spring Lake: In Township 23 South, Range 20 East: Sections 9, 10, 15 and 16 (encompassing the majority of the 2010 Census Designated Place for Spring Lake); - b.
+Lake Lindsey: Section 25, Township 21 South, Range 19 East; - c.
+Aripeka: Sections 25, 26, 35 and 36, Township 23 South, Range 16 East; - d.
+Istachatta: Those portions of Sections 13 and 14, Township 21 South, Range 20 East that lie within Hernando County; - e.
 Nobleton: That portion of Section 24, Township 21 South, Range 20 East that lies within Hernando County, with the west side bounded by Lucille's Shady Lane.

+The Countryside Community

-The Countryside Commun ity sp ne Ca co fun an pr ex Th for he purpose of the Countryside Community is to provide for ecialized standards to be met for allowing increased density for w single family subdivisions within the Rural Future Land Use ategory that will ensure the accommodation of agricultural and untryside uses, maintain rural views, and maintain the nctional integrity of natural resources including wildlife habitat d groundwater recharge.
-The Countryside Community also ovides flexibility and incentives for the incorporation of ceptional conservation amenities into proposed development.
-The Countryside Community is designated primarily to provide r consideration of larger development proposals on property at is primarily rural in character.
-Strategy 1.04D(1): Countryside Communities may be developed on assemblages of property that total at least 40 acres within the Rural Future Land Use Category consisting of single family residential land uses with a maximum residential density of 0.425 dwelling units per gross acre (1 unit per 2.35 gross acres).
+- Objective 1.04D: The purpose of the Countryside Community is to provide for specialized standards to be met for allowing increased density for new single family subdivisions within the Rural Future Land Use Category that will ensure the accommodation of agricultural and countryside uses, maintain rural views, and maintain the functional integrity of natural resources including wildlife habitat and groundwater recharge.
+The Countryside Community also provides flexibility and incentives for the incorporation of exceptional conservation amenities into proposed development.
+The Countryside Community is designated primarily to provide for consideration of larger development proposals on property that is primarily rural in character. - Strategy 1.04D(1): Countryside Communities may be developed on assemblages of property that total at least 40 acres within the Rural Future Land Use Category consisting of single family residential land uses with a maximum residential density of 0.5 dwelling units per gross acre (1 unit per 2.0 gross acres).
 Development must be approved by master plan through the Planned Development Project (PDP) process and shall be clustered on 50% or less of the property acreage.